-Lending copies of Book of Five Rings to people across the years resulted in subsequent repurchases of the beloved book.
+Lending copies of the Book of Five Rings to people across the years resulted in subsequent repurchases of the beloved novel.
 The theft and willingness to repurchase copies speak to the book’s strength, having purchased the sixth, final, unstealable digital eBook.
 As a martial arts and philosophy enthusiast, I continue to find value in Stephen Kaufman’s interpretation of this book since its discovery in 1996, spurring many recommendations to fellow readers.

 Hanshi Kaufman 10th Dan is a martialist, as he discusses in the book, distinguishing the artist and the warrior.

 This is a book for “martialists.”
 Not martial artists.
 The concept of “art” can lead to a misunderstanding of the warrior’s purpose and preclude a subjective relationship to form and function (Kaufman, 2021).

 His long career and accomplishments in martial arts, authorship, and business strategy are in no small way a testament to the teachings of Miyamoto Musashi.
 Any understanding of the Book of Five Rings begins where Kaufman states, “This is not another book about Japanese business strategy.”
 Printed at the beginning of the book, Kaufman’s statement removes any conflation of business strategy with the methodology of killing.
 A necessary differentiation at the time of publishing in the nineties, a decade still littered with views of the Japanese Samurai businessmen cleaving stoically and mercilessly to take over the world, fueled by books and movies like Michael Crichton’s Rising Sun.
 Paradoxically, Kaufman’s clarification of the book serves to open broader interpretation by removing the business qualities that often cheapen ideas, allowing the full power of Musashi’s teachings to crystallize.